Kings of Persis: Establishment of the Sasanian Empire

 The Iranologist Touraj Daryaee argues that the reign of Vologases V was "the turning point in Parthian history, in that the dynasty lost much of its prestige."
 The kings of Persis were now unable to depend on their weakened Parthian overlords.
 Indeed, in 205/6, a local Persian ruler named Pabag rebelled and overthrew the Bazrangid ruler of Persis, Gochihr, taking Istakhr for himself.
 According to the medieval Iranian historian al-Tabari (d.
 923), it was at the urging of his son Ardashir that Pabag rebelled.
 However, Daryaee considers this statement unlikely, and states that it was in reality Shapur that helped Pabag to capture Istakhr, as demonstrated by the latter's coinage which has portraits of both them.

 There he appointed his eldest son Shapur as his heir.
 This was much to the dislike of Ardashir, who had become the commander of Darabgerd after the death of Tiri.
 Ardashir in an act of defiance, left for Ardashir-Khwarrah, where he fortified himself, preparing to attack his brother Shapur after Pabag's death.
 Pabag died a natural death sometime between 207 and 210 and was succeeded by Shapur, who became king of Persis.
 After his death, both Ardashir and Shapur started minted coins with the title of "king" and the portrait of Pabag.
-The observe of Shapur's coins had the inscription "(His) Majesty, king Shapur" and the reverse had "son of (His) Majesty, king Pabag".
+The obverse of Shapur's coins had the inscription "(His) Majesty, king Shapur" and the reverse had "son of (His) Majesty, king Pabag".
 Shapur's reign, however, proved short; he died under obscure conditions in 211/2.
 Ardashir thus succeeded Shapur as Ardashir V, and went on to conquer the rest of Iran, establishing the Sasanian Empire in 224 as Ardashir I.